resbazSQL/lc-webscraping/_episodes/03-xpath-browser-scraping.md

 ~~~
 ![A bad output of the scraper]({{ page.root }}/fig/badManualScrape.png)

-The difference in these two "XPath Queries" is where they're telling the scrape extension to look within the "Document object model" of the webpage.
+The difference in these two "XPath Queries" is where they're telling the scrape extension to look within the "Document Object Model" of the webpage.
 We will be exploring these in a few minutes, but right now, we need to get this data to a usable "spreadsheet" format.